Sparvnastet/sparvnastet_pelican/content/pages/studygroup-kursplan.rst

 | "The Only Thing I Have To Say About Gamer Gate" - Felicia Day
 | http://thisfeliciaday.tumblr.com/post/100700417809/the-only-thing-i-have-to-say-about-gamer-gate
 |
-| On freedom of speech and harassment:
+| On freedom of speech and harassment - Kathy Sierra
 | https://jilliancyork.com/2015/01/09/a-note-from-kathy-sierra/
 |